mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 maintains two lists of peers that are subscribed to the topic.
 The _active_ list contains peers with active broadcast connections.
-The _passive_ list is a partial view of the overlay at large, and is used for directing new joins, replacing failed peers in the active list and optimizing the overlay.
-The active list is symmetric, meaning that if a node P has node Q in its active list, then Q also has P in its active list.
+The _passive_ list is a partial view of the overlay at large, and is used for directing指导 new joins, replacing failed peers in the active list and optimizing the overlay.
+The active list is symmetric对称, meaning that if a node P has node Q in its active list, then Q also has P in its active list.

 The broadcast protocol lazily constructs and optimizes a multicast tree using epidemic broadcast.
 The peer splits the active list into two sets of peers: the _eager_ peers and the _lazy_ peers.
 The eager peers form the edges of the multicast tree, while the lazy peers form a gossip mesh supporting the multicast tree.

 When a new message is broadcast, it is pushed to the eager peers, while lazy peers only receive message summaries and have to pull missing messages.
 Initially, all peers in the active list are eager forming a connected mesh.
 As messages propagate, peers _prune_ eager links when receiving duplicate messages, thus constructing a multicast tree.
 The tree is repaired when peers receive lazy messages that were not propagated via eager links by _grafting_ an eager link on top of a lazy one.

 In steady state, the protocol optimizes the multicast tree in two ways.
 Whenever a message is received via both an eager link and a lazy message summary, its hop count is compared.
 When the eager transmission hop count exceeds the lazy hop count by some threshold, then the lazy link can replace the eager link as a tree edge, reducing